BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

   * **Further argument descriptions**:

  #### `caf_critical`
   * **Description**: For each critical construct, the compiler shall define a coarray that shall only be used to begin and end the critical block.
-The coarray shall be a scalar coarray of type lock_type and the associated coarray handle shall be passed to the procedure.
+The coarray shall be a scalar coarray of type `lock_type` and the associated coarray handle shall be passed to the procedure.
   * **Procedure Interface**:
     ```
-      subroutine caf_critical(critical_coarray, stat, REMOVE_NOTE_TODO: fill in)
+      subroutine caf_critical(critical_coarray, stat)
         implicit none
         type(caf_co_handle_t), intent(in) :: critical_coarray
         integer, optional, intent(out) :: stat